 This handbook contains information on social science research aimed at the needs and concerns of students and researchers in the field of social work.
 The first several sections deal with quantitative, qualitative, and conceptual research methods, with chapters on statistics, surveys, case studies, and literature reviews.
 This is followed by a section on more general research concerns such as ethics and applying for grants.
 Each chapter is written by well-respected social work researchers and contains a list of references, as well as useful websites and discussion questions.
 Indexed by author and by subject.

 Statistical sources contain numerical facts or data.
 A database is a collection of data.

-The 32nd edition of the Annie E. Casey Foundation’s KIDS COUNT Data Book describes how children across the United States were faring before — and during — the coronavirus pandemic.
+Published every year, the Annie E. Casey Foundation’s KIDS COUNT Data Book describes how children across the United States were faring before — and during — the previous calendar year.
 This year’s publication continues to deliver the Foundation’s annual state rankings and the latest available data on child well-being.
-It identifies multi-year trends — comparing statistics from 2010 to 2019.
-In addition, the report shares data on how families endured the pandemic, sharing data from the Census Bureau’s Household Pulse Survey
+It also identifies multi-year trends.
+In addition, the report shares data on how families endured the pandemic, sharing data from the Census Bureau’s Household Pulse Survey.

 Social IMPACT Research Center. (online)

 Releases an annual report about poverty issues in the state of Illinois.
 Information available by county, age group, ethnicity, employment, education, health and nutrition, housing, and assets.